StevenWang30/pointcloud-rangeimage-prediction/README.md

 	python train.py
 	```
 	Use --training_data --validation_data to load data, and use --result_dir to specify the validation visualization result directory path.
 	--nt changes the time stamps in a prediction iteration.
-It means use nt - 1 images to predict the nt image. --rangeimage_size sets the range image size, which set default 64, 2000, 1 here.
+It means use nt images to predict the next image. --rangeimage_size sets the range image size, which set default 64, 2000, 1 here.
 	See [Keras FAQ](http://keras.io/getting-started/faq/#how-can-i-run-keras-on-gpu) on how to run using a GPU.

 	<br>